 There is a minimum fitness standard for all private rented properties.
 To meet the fitness standard, rented accommodation must:

 - be free from serious disrepair

-- be free from dampness prejudicial to the health of the occupants
+- be free from dampness that could damage the occupant's health

 - have adequate provision for lighting, heating and ventilation

 - have adequate piped supply of wholesome water

 - have satisfactory facilities in the house for the preparation and cooking of food, including a sink with a satisfactory supply of hot and cold water

 - have a suitably located water-closet for the occurpant's exclusive use

 - have, for the occupant's exclusive use a suitably located fixed bath or shower and wash-hand basin each with hot and cold water

 - have an effective system for the draining of foul, waste and surface water